jeroen1322/xml2htaccess/README.md

 This script will make that task less time consuming (if it works...).

 #How to use
-You need to run this on a webserver ofcourse.
+You need to run this on a webserver of course.
 Otherwise the PHP script will not work.

 I have not written a XML-sitemap script (yet) so i use https://www.xml-sitemaps.com.
 There you can enther the URL and it will generate the XML, on the bottom of the page.
 You can also download it.